claytonmgravatt/ai102-private/week_2/overview.md

 - Self-fulfilling prophecies (policing/education)
 - Accuracy vs fairness (99% vs 95%)

+- **Fairness:** AI systems should ensure fair treatment across all demographics, actively working to eliminate bias from machine learning models through rigorous evaluation and mitigation strategies.

+- **Reliability and Safety:** AI systems must achieve high reliability and safety, especially in critical applications like autonomous vehicles or healthcare diagnostics, through comprehensive testing and deployment management.

+- **Privacy and Security:** AI systems need to secure data and respect user privacy, implementing safeguards to protect personal information throughout the system's lifecycle.

+- **Inclusiveness:** AI should empower and engage everyone, being developed with input from diverse groups to ensure benefits are accessible across all sections of society.

+- **Transparency:** AI systems should be transparent, making users aware of their purpose, workings, limitations, and how data is used and retained.

+- **Accountability:** People behind AI systems are accountable for their design and operation, ensuring they meet ethical and legal standards within a governance framework.

 ### Creation and Consumption

 - Push create button.
 Call consume API.